Interstate Compact on the Placement of Children (ICPC)

 A Family Who Is Independently Adopting Moves Out-Of-State Prior To Adoption Finalization

-Independent Adoption Unit APRD CSW Responsibilities
+Independent Adoption Unit Adoptions CSW Responsibilities

 1. Send two copies of a summary of information on the child and family history to the receiving state’s ICPC Coordinator.

-1. Include a clear statement of the services requested, including the determination of residence and reports expected, in accordance with California Department of Social Services regulations.
+1. Include a clear statement of the services requested, including the determination of residence and reports expected, in accordance with California Department of Social Services (CDSS) regulations.

 2. The information on the child and the family history must include: